Great Western Railway: Heritage

-The GWR's memory is kept alive by several museums such as STEAM – the museum of the GWR (in the old Swindon railway works), and the Didcot Railway Centre, where there is an operating broad-gauge train.
+The GWR's memory is kept alive by several museums such as STEAM – the museum of the GWR (in the old Swindon railway works), and the Didcot Railway Centre where the collection includes replica broad-gauge trains.
 Preserved GWR lines include those from Totnes to Buckfastleigh, Paignton to Kingswear, Bishops Lydeard to Minehead, Kidderminster to Bridgnorth and Cheltenham to Broadway.
 Many other heritage railways and museums also have GWR locomotives or rolling stock in use or on display.

 Numerous stations owned by Network Rail also continue to display much of their GWR heritage.
 This is seen not only at the large stations such as Paddington (built 1851, extended 1915) and Temple Meads (1840, 1875 & 1935) but other places such as Bath Spa (1840), Torquay (1878), Penzance (1879), Truro (1897), and Newton Abbot (1927).
 Many small stations are little changed from when they were opened, as there has been no need to rebuild them to cope with heavier traffic; good examples can be found at Yatton (1841), Frome (1850, Network Rail's last surviving Brunel-style train shed), Bradford-on-Avon (1857), and St Germans (1859).
 Even where stations have been rebuilt, many fittings such as signs, manhole covers and seats can still be found with "GWR" cast into them.

 The Great Western Main Line was considered as a potential UNESCO World Heritage Site in 2006 but rejected in 2011.
 The proposal comprised seven sites: Temple Meads (including Brunel's GWR offices, boardroom, train shed, the B&ER offices, and the bridge over the River Avon); Bath (including the route from Twerton Tunnel to Sydney Gardens); Middlehill and Box Tunnels; the Swindon area including Swindon railway works and village; Maidenhead Railway Bridge; Wharncliffe Viaduct; and Paddington station.

 Locomotives named Great Western

 Several locomotives have been given the name Great Western.
-The first was an Iron Duke class broad-gauge locomotive built in 1846, the first locomotive entirely constructed at the company's Swindon locomotive works.
+The first was an Iron Duke class broad-gauge locomotive built in 1846, the first locomotive entirely constructed at the company's Swindon Works.
 This was withdrawn in 1870, but in 1888 a newly built locomotive in the same class was given the same name; this was withdrawn four years later when the broad gauge was taken out of use.
 A standard-gauge 3031 class locomotive, number 3012, was then given the name.
 The last GWR locomotive to carry the name was Castle class number 7007, which continued to carry it in British Railways days.

 The name later reappeared on some BR diesels.
 The first was 47500 which carried the name from 1979 until 1991.
 Another Class 47, this time 47815, had the name bestowed on it in 2005; it is currently (2009) in operation with Riviera Trains.
 High Speed Train power car number 43185 also carried the same name and was operated by the modern Great Western Railway until 18 May 2019.